solid/solidproject.org/pages/faqs.md

 ## Arguably the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web) or [Linked Data](https://en.wikipedia.org/wiki/Linked_data) never took off, so why is Solid working with it?

-The Semantic Web and Linked Data principles and technologies have always meant to **make data more reusable**, and to **make data independant from applications**, which is why it is at the core of Solid.
+The Semantic Web and Linked Data principles and technologies have always meant to **make data more reusable**, and to **make data independent from applications**, which is why it is at the core of Solid.

 <details>
 <summary><a>More details</a></summary>